 Things to do in Bali when it rains?
 There’s plenty to do during the rainy season downpours.
 Bali has so much more to offer visitors than beaches, swimming and surfing – the things that draw most travellers to Bali.
 Here’s our guide to things to do in Bali when it rains – beyond the beach.

-During the Bali monsoon, between October and March (give or take a month, thanks to climate change), it rains almost daily.
+During the Bali’s monsoon season, between October and March (give or take a month, thanks to climate change), it rains almost daily.
 But it doesn’t necessarily rain every day, and when it does rain, it doesn’t rain all day.
-There are different rainfall patterns throughout Bali’s monsoon season and these also vary depending upon whether you’re on the coast or highlands.
+There are different rainfall patterns throughout Bali’s rainy season and these also vary depending upon whether you’re on the coast or highlands.

 Historically, January, February, December, and November are the wettest months of the Bali monsoon, however, we were on the island in late September last year and it rained most days.
 When we visited Tanah Lot it had just started to sprinkle when Terence took the photo, above, of locals sheltering beneath the rocky ledge.